 If you want to vote either absentee or by mail your first step is to submit a request for a ballot.

-Absentee and mail in ballot requests for the August primary must be received by 5:00 pm on July 22, 2020.
+Absentee and mail in ballot requests for the November general election must be received by 5:00 pm on Wednesday, October 21, 2020.

 There are seven options when requesting an absentee ballot, and you must select one.
 In addition to all the traditional reasons a voter might vote absentee, there is a COVID specific option - voter has contracted or is in an at risk category for COVID-19.
 At risk voters are individuals who: